 Local Tip

-In Texas, spring storms and hail can cause sneaky damage.
-After a big storm, even outside of your regular schedule, it’s smart to call for a quick check.
+In Texas, spring storms and hail do a lot of sneaky damage.
+After any big storm, even outside your regular schedule, it’s worth calling for a quick check.
+We see plenty of roofs across West Texas where the only sign of hail was a few bruised vents, until water found its way in months later.

 2. Clean Gutters and Downspouts Regularly